-- A. A request for quotation shall be issued for purchases estimated to exceed \$5,000 but less than that specified in A.R.S. § 41-2535.
+- A. A request for quotation shall be issued for purchases estimated to exceed \$10,000 but less than that specified in A.R.S. § 41-2535.
 The agency chief procurement officer shall include the following in the solicitation: - 1.
 Offer submission requirements, including offer due date and time, where offers will be received, and offer acceptance period; - 2.
 Any purchase description, specifications, delivery or performance schedule, and inspection and acceptance requirements; - 3.
 The minimum information that the offer shall contain; - 4.
 Any evaluation factors; - 5.
 Whether negotiations may be held; - 6.
 Any contract options including renewal or extension; - 7.
 The uniform terms and conditions by text or reference; and - 8.
-Any other terms, conditions, or instructions specific to the procurement. - B. The request for quotation shall include a statement that only a small business, as defined in R2-7-101, shall be awarded a contract, unless any of the following apply: - 1.
-The purchase has been unsuccessfully competed under R2-7-D303, including failure to obtain fair and reasonable prices; or - 2.
-The agency chief procurement officer has made a written determination that restricting the procurement to small business is not practical under the circumstances.
+Any other terms, conditions, or instructions specific to the procurement. - B. The agency chief procurement officer shall issue the request for quotation by distributing the request for quotation to a minimum of three small businesses registered on the prospective suppliers list. - C. The request for quotation shall include a statement that only a small business, as defined in R2-7-101, shall be awarded a contract, unless any of the following apply: - 1.
+The purchase has been unsuccessfully competed under Subsection (B) of this Section, including failure to obtain fair and reasonable prices; - 2.
+The agency chief procurement officer has made a written determination that less than three small businesses are registered on the prospective suppliers list; or - 3.
+The agency chief procurement officer has made a written determination prior to issuing a request for quotation that restricting the procurement to small business is not practical under the circumstances.